This article will discuss what to do if your phone has accidentally fallen in the water, the fixes to restore it, and the repair costs.

 The water takes some time to reach the electronics and damage them, so it is best to turn off the device as soon as you can.

 Don’t try to turn it On or use it!

-Clean it properly with a dry towel and then make it stand in a vertical direction, speaker side down, so that the water can come out of the speaker or the bottom charging port.
+Clean it properly with a dry towel and then make it stand vertically, the speaker side down, so that the water can come out of the speaker or the bottom charging port.

-Now you can blow-dry the device using a hairdryer or a blower – but make sure you are not moving it much and don’t overheat the device as it has got a battery that is inflammable.
+Now you can blow-dry the device using a hairdryer or a blower – but make sure you are not moving it much and don’t overheat the device as it has an explosive battery.

 The Silica Gel balls can absorb the moisture from inside your phone.

 Better keep the phone and the Silica Gel packs inside an air-tight box or an air-tight polythene bag.